jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

   * M: 6h Code generator implementation.
 Worked with different ways of compiling the App expression, managed to finalize an aproach that unfolds a chain of Apps and compiles it down to CoreErlang apps.
 I realized that we need to think about how to deal with intermodule calls, and how to treat bifs.
 These two problems are closely related since calls to bifs are esentially intermodule calls using the 'erlang' module.
+  * T: 4h Code generator implementation.
+Merged 2 feature branches so they can be merged with develop soon.
+Tried to verify the functionality of the code generator and spotted some bugs with lambdas and function applications.
+We need to think about how to deal with lambdas, since Erlang requires all higher order functions to be stored in a variable before invokation.
+Also, the grammar needs to be able to specify functions in the type signature.